bockjoo/PodmanXRootD/README.md

 Bockjoo Kim,
 August 23, 2023
 <br/>
-Documentation on an XRootD Deployment in the Florida CMS Tier2
+<b>This is the doocumentation on an XRootD deployment in the Florida CMS Tier2</b>

-Preparing the Machine for the XRootD podman Needs Privileged Actions
+- Preparing the Machine for the XRootD podman Needs Privileged Actions